 This category comprises portions of the Washburn-Lane and southeast areas.
 This category is similar to the residential - low density (urban) category but provides more flexibility to appropriate housing types in a planned development (PD) setting, where high quality and context sensitive building design is important.
 Single-family attached development is preferred, but alternatively designed development is also appropriate.
-In terms of the Southeast portion of the neighborhood, this category should be applied in the event of future redevelopment in a PD setting in order to give the area flexibility to redevelop with new low-density residential uses in a planned development.
-The designation is not intended to necessarily validate piecemeal development of the area.
+In terms of the Southeast portion of the neighborhood, this category should be applied in the event of future redevelopment in a PD setting in order to give the area flexibility to redevelop with new low-density residential uses in a planned development of the area.